HyungNLee/TapRoom-React/README.md

 ## Notes

   * I had trouble replicating calling functions to replace values in CSS.
 I had to either hard-code or take some values out.
+  * It seems like what I could do in Angular, React separated into props and states.
+## Development Notes

+  * Angular had specific Angular language that needed to be used for the website to render.
+React is a bit different since we are adding HTML directing in a JavaScript function.
+  * Since React is front-end only and we are using JavaScript to control the HTML, I feel like this gives us more power to craft sites.

 ## Support and contact details